10 Things to do in Granada, Spain (+ map): Best places to visit

 La Cartuja de Granada / things to do in Granada, Spain

-Admission: admission to the monastery complex is 5 € and reduced for children and students under 25 years 3,5 €.
+Admission: Entrance fee to the monastery complex is 6 € and reduced for children and students under 25 years of age 4,5 €.
 Children up to 12 years of age are admitted free of charge.

 How to get here: There is a bus stop near the monastery (line 8 or U3).
 It is a 30-minute walk from the centre.

-HOW TO USE THIS MAP: Above you will find a detailed map with tips on sights and attractions to visit in Granada, Spain.
+HOW TO USE THIS MAP: Above you will find a detailed map with tips on things to do in Granada, Spain.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Granada guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 Where to stay in Granada?